Santander Logo

 Santander LogoSantander Logo PNG

-The Grupo Santander logo represents the bank as a reliable platform for cooperation between Latin America and Spain.
-The elements show how based on the institution, and there is an active exchange of finances on an honest, legal basis.
+The Grupo Santander logo represents the bank as a reliable platform for collaboration between Latin America and Spain.
+The elements show how active financial exchanges take place on an honest, legal basis through this institution.

 Santander: Brand overview